• Skip to main content

 They are the perfect small cheesy crunchy bite of goodness and if you know me, then that's my kinda jam!
 I served it with some pepper jelly and we all couldn't quit eating them.
 Kinda like sausage balls - you can't just eat one.
 You keep coming back for more and more.

 Since then I have put my own twist on them and they continue to be a favorite.
-They are perfect to serve on any charcuterie board, at tailgates, wedding or baby showers, or honestly just as a delicious weekday snack.
+They are perfect for serving on any charcuterie board, at tailgates, wedding,s or baby showers, or honestly just as a delicious weekday snack.

 Jump to: